Skip to content

 When the vehicle driver presses the clutch pedal, the clutch is released, and This action forces the pressure plate to move away from the friction plates against the force of pressure springs.
 With this action of the pressure plate, the friction plate is released, and thus the clutch disengages.

-When the foot is off the pedal, springs push the pressure plate against the clutch disc, pressuring on the flywheel.
+When the foot is off the pedal, springs push the pressure plate against the clutch disc, pressuring the flywheel.
 This locks the engine into the transmission input shaft, causing them to rotate at the same speed.
 The amount of force the clutch can withstand depends on the friction between the clutch disc and the flywheel; force is exerted by the spring on the pressure plate.

 Multi-plate clutch: